What types of projects does the Endowment fund?

-You must include a description of the project, the benefits gained from the project, and your actual costs.
-We encourage you to include pictures of the project as well.
-Grant recipients must send their reports to George Guyant, Executive Secretary, by June 1st of the following year.
+You must include a description of the project, benefits gained, and actual costs vs budget.
+We also encourage you to include pictures of the project.
+Reports must be sent to the Executive Secretary by July 1st of the following year.

 Does the Endowment only provide grants to IWLA divisions, chapters and the national office?

 With very few exceptions, the Endowment makes grants only to IWLA chapters, divisions, and national IWLA programs.
 However, we will consider requests from outside non-profits on a case-by-case basis.
 We will award such grants only with a unanimous vote from the board.
 We always encourage our members to partner with community groups and other non-profits on their projects.

 What is the best way for the grant recipient to track expenditures?

 Many chapters set up a separate account to track grant funds.
 This helps the chapter ensure that funds are spent according to the project budget.
 Contact the Executive Secretary if you have questions and one of our Board members will help you set it up.

 If my project requires significant amount of volunteer time to complete, how do I value each hour in my overall budget?

 The Endowment does not reimburse for volunteer hours.
 The value of each volunteer hour is $24.
 A separate line item for volunteer hours should be identified in your budget.
 The volunteer hours should also be reported in your final report budget.